MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE: Introduction

-To improve the effectiveness and robustness of structured pruning for MoE models, this paper proposes a novel expert pruning method, \textit{Mixture-of-Novices-and-Experts} (MoNE) which replaces redundant experts with a lightweight structure, novice.
+To improve the effectiveness and robustness of structured pruning for MoE models, this paper proposes a novel expert pruning method, \textbf{M}ixture-\textbf{o}f-\textbf{N}ovices-and-\textbf{E}xperts (\textbf{MoNE}) which replaces redundant experts with a lightweight structure, \textit{novice}.
 Specifically, to prune an MoE model with MoNE, it first evaluates the expert redundancy by the access frequency and the output variance for each expert on a calibration dataset.
-Then, it identifies and removes redundant experts that show low access frequency and stable output activations.
-Finally, the unbiased estimation of the expert output is employed as the lightweight novice to reduce the computation and memory overhead for the pruned expert.
+Then, it identifies and prunes redundant experts that show low access frequency and stable output activations to reduce the memory overhead from redundant experts.
+Finally, the unbiased estimation of the pruned expert output is employed as the lightweight novice to reclaim the performance loss caused by the pruned expert.
 The intuition behind MoNE is that experts with low access frequency contribute less to the final outputs and experts whose outputs have low variance can be replaced with a constant but introduce less discrepancy.
 Moreover, Figure \ref{intro} (b) reveals that experts with less redundancy identified by MoNE exhibit strong consistency across various downstream tasks.

-The contribution of this paper is summarized as follows: \begin{itemize} \item We propose a novel expert pruning method named MoNE which replaces redundant experts with lightweight novices to compress MoE models. \item We exploit the expert access frequency and output variance to measure the expert redundancy and employ the unbiased estimation of the expert output to minimize the output discrepancy after pruning, thus achieving effective and robust pruning results. \item Extensive experiment results demonstrate that MoNE consistently outperforms baseline methods under varying MoE architectures, calibration data sources and calibration sample sizes.
-Notably, it improves the average zero shot accuracy across nine downstream tasks by up to 2.71 with 25\% pruning ratio and 3.61 with 50\% pruning ratio. \end{itemize}
+The contribution of this paper is summarized as follows: \begin{itemize} \item We propose a novel expert pruning method named MoNE which replaces redundant experts with lightweight novices to compress MoE models with minimal performance loss. \item We exploit the expert access frequency and output variance to measure the expert redundancy and employ the unbiased estimation of the expert output to minimize the output discrepancy after pruning, thus achieving effective and robust pruning results. \item Extensive experiment results demonstrate that MoNE consistently outperforms baseline methods under varying MoE architectures, calibration data sources and calibration sample sizes.
+Notably, it outperforms baselines by up to 2.72 for the average zero shot accuracy across nine downstream tasks under 25\% pruning ratio, with only 0.14 performance drop for Qwen2-57B-A14B. \end{itemize}